CAMeL-Lab/camel_parser/README.rst

 CamelParser is an open-source Python-based Arabic dependency parser targeting two popular Arabic dependency formalisms, the Columbia Arabic Treebank (CATiB), and Universal Dependencies (UD).

-The CamelParser pipeline handles the processing of raw text and roduces tokenization, part-of-speech and rich morphological features.
+The CamelParser pipeline handles the processing of raw text and produces tokenization, part-of-speech and rich morphological features.
 For disambiguation, users can choose between the BERT unfactored disambiguator, or a lighter Maximum Likelihood Estimation (MLE) disambiguator, both of which are included in CAMeL Tools.
-For depednecy parsing, we use the SuPar Biaffine Dependency Parser.
+For dependency parsing, we use the SuPar Biaffine Dependency Parser.

 Installation